GregLeonhardt/LogSeq/pages/New Home NAS.md

 	- TODO CrashPlan
 - Additional needs:
 	- TODO Public facing connection monitor
-		- TODO FailToBan (or something like it)
+		- TOD FailToBan (or something like it)